Diego Restrepo: U.S. Open Cup

-International
+International Career

 Despite being born in Venezuela, Restrepo has represented the United States at the youth level.
 He is a graduate of the U.S. U-17 Residency Program.
 In 2005, he was a member of the U.S. U-17 World Cup squad that participated in the 2005 Youth World Cup in Peru.
 He has also been a member of the U.S. U-20 National Team.

 Coaching career

+Following his retirement from playing in 2020, Restrepo transitioned into coaching.

+Austin FC

 Restrepo started his club coaching career in 2020 as the academy goalkeeping coach for Major League Soccer side Austin FC.

+D.C.
+United

-After his time in Austin, he was hired as the Head of Goalkeeping for D.C.
-United, another MLS club.
+In February 2022, Restrepo was hired as the Head of Goalkeeping for D.C.
+United, joining the staff of head coach Hernán Losada and later working under Wayne Rooney.
 On December 14, 2023, Restrepo was announced as Head of Goalkeeper for Bay FC of the National Women's Soccer League.
 He was reunited with general manager Lucy Rushton, who worked in the same position while Restrepo was at D.C.
 United.

+Bay FC

+In December 2023, Restrepo was appointed as the Head of Goalkeeping for Bay FC ahead of their inaugural season in the National Women's Soccer League (NWSL).